The Trouble with Cyber Security Training

 Time to book your training

-The trouble with Cyber Security Training is that it is often ineffective and fails to engage employees in the importance of protecting the organisation’s data and systems.
-To address this issue, organisations should invest in engaging and interactive training programs that address the human factors of cyber security and, by doing so, reinforce the importance of good cyber security practices.
+The trouble with Cyber Security Training is that it is often ineffective and fails to engage employees in the importance of protecting the school’s data and systems.
+To address this issue, schools should invest in engaging and interactive training programs that address the human factors of cyber security and, by doing so, reinforce the importance of good cyber security practices.